 There are 125.3 ac (50.7 ha) of mangrove forests on 10 sites on Navy lands on Guam.
 The largest of these mangrove sites (88.7 ac [35.9 ha]) is located along the eastern shoreline of the Inner Apra Harbor.
-There are four mangrove areas near Abo Cove at the southern tip of the Inner Apra Harbor, two mangrove sites near Dry Dock Island, two more sites near Polaris Point and one mangrove area along the southern shore of Apra Harbor (Navy 2005) (Figure 11.1-13).
+There are four mangrove areas near Abo Cove at the southern tip of the Inner Apra Harbor, two mangrove sites near Dry Dock Island, two more sites near Polaris Point and one mangrove area along the southern shore of Apra Harbor (Navy 2005 (see Figure 11.1-11).

-Sasa Bay is also a loafing and feeding habitat for migratory shore birds and is visited by foraging ESAlisted sea turtles; green sea turtles are reported in high concentrations in this area (NOAA 2005a, Smith 2007).
-Hawksbill sea turtles were not sighted in this area during recent surveys by Smith 2007.
+Sasa Bay is also a loafing and feeding habitat for migratory shore birds and is visited by foraging green sea turtles and hawksbill sea turtles, both of which are ESA-listed species and reported in high concentrations (NOAA 2005a).
 Estuarine areas like Sasa Bay are particularly important to both the native land hermit crabs and coconut crabs, both of which begin life in the sea.
 Adult females return to the sea to lay eggs.
 After a planktonic larval stage, small crabs emerge from the ocean to live on land (COMNAV Marianas 2001).

-Estuarine communities (e.g., mangroves/wetlands) are described further under the Essential Fish Habitat section below, and Volume 2, Chapters 4 and 10, Water Resources and Terrestrial Biological Resources, respectively.
+Estuarine communities (e.g., mangroves/wetlands) are described further under the Essential Fish Habitat section below, and Volume 2, Chapter 10, Terrestrial Biological Resources.

-A detailed descriptive tour of Outer Apra Harbor benthic habitats summarized from the Marine Resources Assessment for the Marianas Operating Area (Navy 2005) can be found in Volume 9, Appendix G, Outer Apra Harbor Benthic Habitat Summary.
+A detailed descriptive tour of Outer Apra Harbor benthic habitats can be found in Volume 9, Appendix G, Outer Apra Harbor Benthic Habitat Summary.
 The descriptive tour begins with the Glass Breakwater on the north, continuing to the south in the area from Orote Point to the Entrance Channel of Inner Apra Harbor, and finally to the mounds and shoals (e.g., Big Blue Reef, Middle Shoals, and Western and Jade Shoals) located throughout the lagoon (Navy 2005).

-Outer Apra Harbor provides habitats for unique and diverse coral reef ecosystems and floral communities, including EFH.
-For example, most of the sponges and ascidians found in Apra Harbor (48 species of sponges and 52 species of ascidians) are unique to Apra Harbor, and many are indigenous to Guam.
-Indigenous (native and restricted to the area) species generally occupy natural substrates while introduced and cryptogenic species generally occupy artificial substrata (e.g., wharf walls, concrete revetments, moorings, and navigational buoys).
+Outer Apra Harbor provides habitats for unique and diverse coral reef ecosystems and floral communities.
+For example, most of the sponges and ascidians found in Apra Harbor, 48 species of sponges and 52 species of ascidians, are unique to Apra Harbor, and many are indigenous native to Guam.
+Indigenous (native) species generally occupy natural substrates while introduced and cryptogenic species generally occupy artificial substrata (e.g., wharf walls, concrete revetments, moorings, and navigational buoys).
 Some of the species (one sponge and 16 ascidians) were introduced via ship traffic (Paulay et al. 1997).
 Macroalgae species are dominant around the perimeter of Outer Apra Harbor, but are present on the shoal areas.
 These species are discussed further under special-status species as potential foraging habitat.

-EFH-designated habitat areas for Outer Apra Harbor are the same as those described in Section 11.1.4, Guam Regional Environment (see Figure 11.1-5 through Figure 11.1-9).
-Accordingly, all of Apra Harbor has been designated as EFH, including Sasa Bay on its eastern edge.
-Jade Shoals, approximately 4,692 ft (1,430 m) north of the entrance channel, is a specific HAPC site.
+EFH-designated habitat areas for Outer Apra Harbor are the same as those described in Section 11.1.4, Guam Regional Environment (refer to Figure 11.1-3 through Figure 11.1-7).
+Accordingly, all of Apra Harbor has been designated an EFH, including Sasa Bay on its eastern edge.
+Jade Shoals, approximately 4,692 ft (1,430 m) north of the entrance channel, is a Specific HAPC Site.
 The extent to which Apra Harbor and coastal waters outside the harbor are used for commercial, recreational or subsistence fishing has not been determined.
-NOAA (71 FR 212, November 2006) reported that there is no evidence that shallow water bottomfish stocks around Guam are subject to overfishing or are being overfished (COMNAV Marianas 2007b) (see Figure 11.1-13).
+NOAA (71 FR 212, November 2006) reported that there is no evidence that shallow water bottomfish stocks around Guam are subject to overfishing or are being overfished (COMNAV Marianas 2007b) (see Figure 11.1-11).

-In Apra Harbor, the commercial port area contains the highest levels of zooplankton with copepods being the dominant taxa.
-Other organisms in the harbor include planktonic stages of finfish larvae, decapod zoeae (free-swimming larvae), and pteropods (oceanic gastropod mollusks) (Navy 2005).
+In Apra Harbor, the commercial port area contains the highest levels of zooplankton with copepods dominating.
+Other organisms in the harbor include finfish larvae, decapod zoeae (free-swimming larvae), and pteropods (ocean gastropod mollusk) (Navy 2005).